Casper1123/RespawnOverhaul/README.md

-# RespawnTokenOverhaul
+# RespawnOverhaul
-This is a plugin that aims to give more control about Respawn tokens and the Ticket system to server owners.
+This is a plugin that aims to give more control about Respawn tokens, Ticket system and more respawning attributes to server owners.
-This runs on LabAPI and as such requires versions starting from 14.0.
+This runs on LabAPI and as such requires versions starting from 14.1.

 # Configuration
 When on the spectator screen, you'll see a bar for each team on the top, with a number besides each vanilla team icon.